spencercrissman/Courier/Documentation/Architecture/RepositoryProviders.md

 * **Full name**:  Umbraco.Courier.SubversionRepository.
 SubversionRepository

 Provider can connect to a subversion repository

+A subversion repository does not know anything about packaging or extraction, it can only be used for storage of revisions.

 ####Configuration XML
 	<repository name="SVN Repo" alias="svnRepo" type="SubversionRepository" visible="true">